bzcheeseman/tyr/README.md

  - Base64: enables Base64 encoding according to [this rfc](https://tools.ietf.org/html/rfc4648#section-5).
 Enabled by passing the `-base64` command line option.
  - File Helper: helper functions for writing to and reading from files.
 Enabled by passing the `-file-utils` command line option.

+These functions are included directly in the tyr generated code, which means that if you install to a system location, you can just use them without having to link any libraries except for the C standard library.

 ### tyr is configurable
-tyr is highly configurable - inspired by LLVM pretty much anything you want to do with the tyr IR can be done with a `Pass`.
+tyr is highly configurable; inspired by LLVM, pretty much anything you want to do with the tyr IR can be done with a `Pass`.
 Every operation after the parser is a pass, and adding your own operation that acts on the tyr IR is very easy.
 See the various codegen passes as an example.

 ## How to contribute